 5. Improved Compliance and Litigation Prevention

-When it comes to individual products, claims dispute lodgement ratios touch nearly 80 to 90% – and that’s just for life insurance.
+Claims can be a major bone of contention between insurers and policyholders.
+When it comes to individual products, claims dispute lodgement ratios are exceptionally high.
 Such high dispute lodgements are a symptom more than a problem for claims processing.
-Additionally, they leave room for compliance failure and subsequent litigations.
+Additionally, they leave room for compliance failure and subsequent litigation.

 Conclusion